 This was fine, of course.
 My dad's needs always come first.
-And so they set out to find a place and she, in her manic state, decided on a run down house in Toronto.
+And so they set out to find a place and she decided on a run down house in Toronto.
 It had stairs.
 It needed updates.
 It was a nightmare they couldn't afford.

 A year passed and, during that time, my father's unemployment ran out.
 They began to fall behind.
 They continued this downward spiral until they were faced with the prospect of foreclosure.
 Would they move back in with us?
 No. My mother's depression lent itself to unwise choices.
 My father's health was deteriorating as well.
 And so, with a heavy heart, we opted to move in with them to cover their bills and tend my father's needs.
 We thought it would be a united family.

 We were wrong.

 Our house could not be sold in time.
 Better Half and I walked away from it for their sake.
 We simply couldn't afford double mortgage payments, double utilities, and so on.
 It crushed my soul.
-The company handling the business end of the foreclosure fucked me over for a month and then gave me 2 days to pack and move... this is while recovering from cancer treatments, and while Better Half was enduring pain because he was putting off thoracic surgery while I recovered!... and then they said we failed to sign a paper to receive $2k moving cost coverage from the VA (we think they pocketed it), and then changed the move date twice, thus I could not hire movers in time.
+The company handling the business end of the foreclosure fucked me over for a month and then gave me two days to pack and move... this is while recovering from cancer treatments, and while Better Half was enduring pain because he was putting off thoracic surgery while I recovered!... and then they said we failed to sign a paper to receive $2k moving cost coverage from the VA (we think they pocketed it), and then changed the move date twice, thus I could not hire movers in time.